ctxsh/strata-go/README.md

 ### Counter

-A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
-For example, you can use a counter to represent the number of requests served, tasks completed, or errors. ([source](https://prometheus.io/docs/concepts/metric_types/#counter))
+A counter is a cumulative metric whose value can only increase or be reset to zero on restart.
+Counters are often used to represent the number of requests served, tasks completed, or errors.

 #### `CounterInc`